This topic primarily discusses the use of placeholders and their application methods.

 Value placeholder

-Pass a value or a set of values through the query control on the dashboard.
+Pass a value or set of values through the query control on the dashboard.

-If the placeholder represents a date, you must define the date format to specify the input value format.
+If the placeholder represents a date, select a specific date format to manage the input value's format.

 SELECT * FROM tablename